SS Andrea Doria: Features

 When fully booked, the ship was capable of accommodating 1,241 passengers; 218 in first class, 320 in cabin class, and 703 in tourist class.
 As was the rule aboard transatlantic passenger liners, each passenger class was strictly segregated to specific parts of the ship.
-First class accommodations were located amidships on the upper decks, cabin class accommodations were located just abaft of first class, and tourist class accommodations were divided between the bow and aft ends and were connected by corridors that ran the full length of the ship.
-Each class had its own separate dining room, lounges, and social halls, designated areas of open deck space and enclosed promenades, and even their own swimming pools with verandas.
+First class accommodations were located amidships on the upper decks, cabin class accommodations were located just abaft of first class, and tourist class accommodations were divided between the forward and aft ends and were connected by corridors that ran the full length of the ship.
+Each class had its own separate dining room, lounges, and social halls, designated areas of open deck space and enclosed promenades, and even their own outdoor swimming pools with verandas.
 A crew of 563 was aboard.
 Over $1 million was spent on artwork and the decor of the cabins and public rooms, including a life-sized statue of Admiral Doria.

 Safety and seaworthiness

 Andrea Doria was built with a double hull divided into 11 watertight compartments.
 Any two of these could be filled with water without endangering the ship's safety.
 She was equipped with the latest early-warning radar, and carried sixteen steel lifeboats, eight on each side, enough by regulation to accommodate all passengers and crew.
 These came in three designs; two 58-person launches for emergency use, two 70-person motorboats with inboard radio transmitters, and 12 146-person hand-propelled rowboats.

 However, despite its technological advantages, the ship had serious flaws relating to its seaworthiness and safety.
 Model testing during the design phase predicted she would develop a huge list when hit by any significant force.
 This was proven during her maiden voyage, when the vessel listed 28° after being hit by a large rogue wave off Nantucket.
 Her tendency to list was aggravated when her fuel tanks were nearly empty, which was usually at the end of a voyage.

+This stability issue became a focus of the investigation after the sinking, as it was a factor in both the capsizing and the crew's inability to lower the port-side lifeboats.
+The bulkheads of the watertight compartments extended only up to the top of A Deck, and a list greater than 20° allowed water from a flooded watertight compartment to pass over its top into adjacent compartments.
+In addition, the design parameters allowed the lowering of the lifeboats at a maximum 15° list.
+Beyond this limit, up to half of the lifeboats could not be deployed.